Martynice/agile-test/README.md

-#Agile Test Task
+# Agile Test Task
 To run this project you need to configure Tomcat and install MySQL

-Use script from "init_db.sql" file to create a schema
+Use script from *init_db.sql* file to create a schema